-Whenever the field is omitted in the $\Psi$ or $\Theta$ notation, it will be assumed to be the Gaussian free field on the box in question, defined as in the introduction as the discrete Gaussian free field with Dirichlet boundary conditions on the boundary of the box.
+Whenever the field is omitted in the $\Psi$ or $\Theta$ notation, it will be assumed to be the Gaussian free field on the box in question, defined as in the introduction as the discrete Gaussian free field with Dirichlet boundary conditions on the boundary of the blow-up of the box.